-However, equipping pupils to deal with bullying still represents a failure in the school's approach as the act may have already occurred and the damage may have occurred.
-Therefore, returning once again to the school values of T.E.A.M.W.O.R.K., our entire school mission is orientated towards promoting opportunities for all of our pupils to collaborate in a positive setting.
-Throughout our curriculum and extra-curricular provision, we create opportunities for all pupils to interact with as wide a range of peers as possible deliberately trying to group pupils in ways that will develop the social cohesion of our pupils.
-It is a genuine belief that the promotion of belonging to a 'TEAM', be it in sports, drama, choir, volunteering or even in a small group task, is the greatest way in which we can help all of our pupils to 'belong' and provide the social security needed to stop the imbalance of power between too pupils that is often the cause of feeling of bullying and persecution.
+The personal development of our children as well as their academic education is orientated towards promoting opportunities for all to collaborate in a positive setting.
+We create opportunities for all pupils to interact with as wide a range of peers as possible deliberately trying to group pupils in ways that will develop the social cohesion of our pupils.
+It is a genuine belief that the promotion of belonging to a 'TEAM', be it in sports, drama, choir, volunteering or even in a small group task, is the greatest way in which we can help all of our pupils to 'belong' and provide the social security needed to stop the imbalance of power between pupils that is often the cause of feeling bullied.